wletsou/ChromosomeOverlap/Scripts/README.md

 <h1>Instructions</h1>

 This document outlines how to perform Chromosome Overlap on a single machine in a bash shell.
 Users may parallelize computations on an HPC environment by selecting a range of steps to perform in each <kbd>_sub</kbd> operation.
+The goal is to obtain a list of closed haplotype patterns from (filtered meta-)chromosomes from a population.

 <h2>Initiation</h2>

-<p>Your input should be a haplotype file of the following form:</p>
+<p>Your input should be a haplotype file (<kbd>.txt</kbd>) of the following form:</p>

 <table>
   <tr>